denisepen/React-Rails-Game-Recorder/README.md

 You can also view all of the games saved by all users of this application.

 # Usage:
 To use this app fork a copy of this repository from https://github.com/denisepen/React-Rails-Game-Recorder.
 Clone a copy of the repository to your machine and cd into the directory.
-Run using 'rake start'.
+Run 'rake db:migrate' followed by 'rake db:seed'.
+Start the application using 'rake start'.
 The React interface  will load on localhost:3000 and the Rails api will run on localhost: 3001.
 Login to begin saving your games.